 Community and Rural Education Route (CARER) Programme

-The CARER (Community and Rural Education Route) programme, run in partnership with Aberystwyth and Bangor Universities, will give third year Cardiff medical students the opportunity to have a year of their education delivered in GP practices and hospitals in North and Mid Wales, giving them invaluable experience of working closely with clinicians and patients in community settings.
+The CARER (Community and Rural Education Route) programme, run in partnership with Aberystwyth University, will give third year Cardiff medical students the opportunity to have a year of their education delivered in GP practices and a hospital in Mid Wales, giving them invaluable experience of working closely with clinicians and patients in community settings.

 During this year long placement (referred to as a ‘Longitudinal Integrated Clerkship’ or ‘LIC’), students will work towards the same learning outcomes from the same innovative curriculum as their peers in Cardiff, under the guidance of a small, dedicated team of experts.
 The first programme of its kind in Wales, initially CARER will only be available for existing third year medical students.

 Educational institutions from around the world have been running LIC programmes for over 15 years.
 Some of the positive elements reported from similar programmes include students acquiring an enhanced understanding of patient needs, better developed communication skills and stronger working relationships with patients, fellow students and healthcare professionals.